ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 After the successful import a message shows how much objects where recognized.
 More detailed information could be found in the log.

 Hint on ETS configuration:
 If you have different DPT Subtypes for the GA and in the communication objets that use this GA, then the ETS seems to use the DPT Type with the lowest number.
-In this case manually ensure that all fields are using the same datatype.
+In this case manually ensure that all elements are using the same desired datatype.
+A GA without DPT basetype cannot be imported with this adapter.
+ETS4 projects must be converted into ETS5 or later and the DPT must be set to the GA.

-### Frames per sec
+### Frames delay [ms]
 This settings protects the KNX bus from data flooding by limiting data frames to a certain rate.
 Not sent frames are put into a fifo buffer.
 If you experience disconnects from your KNX IP Gateway then increase this number.

 ### Alias
 KNX devices can have ga's for state feedback that belong to a commanding ga.
 Some applications like certain VIS widgets expect a combined status and actuation object.
 You can combine these states into one alias by using a separate alias id to write to and another to read from.
 The menu helps to create a matching pair according to the naming convention with the given filtering rule.
+Find more information here https://www.iobroker.net/#en/documentation/dev/aliases.md

 # adapter migration
 ## migrate Node Red